 2 handfuls green beans

 2 cups white vinegar

 1 cup water

 2 TBS kosher salt

 1/8 tsp red pepper flakes

 Cut stem from green beans and trim to be 1/2 shorter than your jar.
 Rinse them well.
 Bring a large pot of water to a boil.
 Using rubber coated tongs, lower your jars and lids into the pot.
-In a smaller pot add vinegar through garlic.
+In a smaller pot add vinegar, water, salt, and garlic.
 Bring mixture to a boil.